Gertrud Scholtz-Klink

 Gertrud Emma Scholtz-Klink, born Treusch, later known under the alias Maria Stuckebrock (9 February 1902 – 24 March 1999), was a German official and member of the Nazi Party best known as the leader of the National Socialist Women's League (Nationalsozialistische Frauenschaft or NSF), a position she was appointed to by Adolf Hitler in 1934.
 She headed numerous other Party and government organizations for women and was the highest ranking female official in Nazi Germany.
-She was known in Britain as the “the perfect Nazi Woman”.
+In this top position for women, she was partly responsible for the persecution, exclusion, and disenfranchisement of Jewish women.
+She was permitted to travel abroad for propaganda purposes, and was known in Britain as "The Perfect Nazi Woman".

 Following the end of the Second World War, she underwent denazification proceedings and was adjudged a "major offender".
 An unrepentant Nazi, she lived another half-century and published a book in which she professed her continued belief in Nazi ideology.

 Early life, marriages and family

 Gertrud Emma Treusch was born into a middle class family in Adelsheim where her father was the local district surveyor.
 When she was 2, the family moved to Eberbach where she later attended the local Volksschule.
 Her father died when she was 8, and from then on she and her two brothers were raised by her mother.
 They moved to nearby Mosbach where she attended the Gymnasium until age 16 and worked briefly as a nurse during the last stages of the First World War in 1918.

 In April 1921, at age 19, Treusch married Eugen Klink, a former army officer and war veteran who worked as a secondary school teacher.
 He became a member of the Nazi Party and its paramilitary organization, the Sturmabteilung (SA).
 He also served a local Party speaker and as the acting Kreisleiter for the Offenburg district.
 The couple would have five children, one of whom died in infancy.
 In March 1930, Klink died of a heart attack at a Party rally.
 The widowed Frau Klink moved to Ellmindingen and, two years later, married a country physician by the name of Günther Scholtz, changing her surname to Scholtz-Klink.
 This marriage produced no children and ended in divorce in 1937.
 In December 1940, she married for a third time, to SS-Obergruppenführer August Heissmeyer, a high-ranking member of the Schutzstaffel (SS) and a widower with six children.
 This marriage produced one son, Hartmut, born in June 1944.
 The size of their combined family was the subject of much attention and praise by the Nazi press.